-The duty to promote the success of the company is central to the directors’ obligations to ensure that a company identifies and mitigates its financial crime risks.
+The section 172 duty to promote the success of the company is central to the directors’ obligations to ensure that a company identifies and mitigates its financial crime risks.

 The GC100 Guidance recommends that directors ensure that they receive the information they need to carry out their roles and satisfy the duty.
 In the context of the board’s oversight duties in relation to compliance, directors should satisfy themselves that both the quality and frequency of the management information they receive is adequate.
 Directors need to understand the company’s risk profile and risk assessment, and how the compliance programme responds to these risks.
 In addition, directors should expect to receive periodic reporting to satisfy themselves that the procedures adopted remain fit for purpose.
 There is no one-size-fits-all approach, and the detail and frequency of management information will depend on the size, complexity and risk profile of the organisation.
 Data about non-material issues and investigations will often be aggregated and shared annually.
 Where the board has oversight of a material investigation, they are likely to require more detailed information and regular information flows.
 The company should consider the issue of legal privilege in this regard.

-Where boards are receiving legally privileged advice about investigations or material compliance issues, the way in which it is communicated to the board and documented in the minutes will need to be carefully managed.
-The GC100 Guidance on Directors’ Duties states that directors should not be ‘forced to evidence their thought processes’ as this would create unnecessary process and ‘inevitably expose directors to a greater and unacceptable risk of litigation’.
+Where boards are receiving legally privileged advice about investigations or material compliance issues, how it is communicated to the board and documented in the minutes will need to be carefully managed.
+The GC100 Guidance states that directors should not be ‘forced to evidence their thought processes’ as this would create unnecessary process and ‘inevitably expose directors to a greater and unacceptable risk of litigation’.

-The duty does not prevent directors from seeking and relying on professional advice to form an opinion provided that the decision they reach is their independent judgment.
+The duty does not prevent directors from seeking and relying on professional advice to form an opinion, provided that the decision they reach is their independent judgement.
 Directors may also delegate their powers (although they remain responsible for their exercise) provided that such a delegation is authorised.

 Directors may also be able to fetter their discretion in certain circumstances, provided that it promotes the success of the company to do so.
 For example, directors could bind the company to an exclusive commercial arrangement and agree to exercise their powers to ensure that the contract was carried out.

 Directors must exercise reasonable care, skill and diligence in how they discharge their duties.
-The standard is both objective (the care, skill and diligence that would reasonably be expected of a director acting with reasonable diligence) and subjective (the general knowledge, skill and experience that the particular director has).
-As a general rule, a non-executive director will not be expected to have the same level of knowledge of the internal workings of the business that an executive director would.
+The standard is both objective (that which would reasonably be expected of a director acting with reasonable diligence) and subjective (the general knowledge, skill and experience the particular director has).
+As a general rule, a non-executive director will not be expected to have the same level of knowledge of the internal workings of the business as an executive director.